mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

-# Lecture 0: Intro to the course
+# Lecture 0: Intro to the Course

-Outline:
+**Outline**
-* Content
+- Content
-* Deliverables
+- Deliverables
-* Expectations and learning outcomes
+- Expectations and learning outcomes

+---

-## What is optimization?
+## What Is Optimization?

-In the syllabus, I wrote:
+In the syllabus, I mentioned:

 > Optimization is the modeling language in which modern data science, machine learning, and sequential decision-making problems are formulated and solved numerically.

-Let's unpack this.

-Let's say we have a problem we want to solve or a goal we want to achieve in the real world.
-We want to do so in the "best" way possible while respecting some constraints.
+Let's unpack what that means.
+Suppose we have a real-world problem or a goal we want to achieve in the best possible way, subject to certain constraints.
+To do this, we have to:

-Translating this into an optimization problem requires us to have thought clearly enough about our goals that we can answer the following questions:
+1. **Represent Our Decisions**
-* How can we encode the decision we wish to make or strategy we wish to take (or an approximation thereof) as a list of numbers (e.g., a vector).
+   We need to encode our decision or strategy (or an approximation of it) as a list of numbers (e.g., a vector).
+For instance, if we're allocating resources between two projects, we might define $x = (x_1, x_2)$, where $x_1$ is the budget for project 1 and $x_2$ for project 2.

+2. **Define an Objective Function**
-* How can we formulate a metric that measures how close we are to the goal or solution?
+   We then formulate a metric to measure how close we are to achieving our goal.
+If the goal is to minimize cost or error, we could write $\min_x f(x)$.
+For example, we might minimize
-* How can we formulate the constraints that bound the actions we can take?

-Going from a real-world problem to an optimization formulation is the *modeling processing.* It often requires multiple iterations and communication with domain experts.
-It is more art than science.

-The application areas of this course mostly have preexisting mathematical formulations that you can start from.

-In this course, we will focus on three application areas:
+   $$
+   f(x) = (x_1 - 100)^2 + (x_2 - 50)^2
+   $$
+   to keep the budgets near some target values.

+3. **Identify Relevant Constraints**
+   Finally, we specify any bounds or conditions that our choices must satisfy, such as $x_1 + x_2 \leq 150$ to keep total spending below 150, or $x_1, x_2 \ge 0$ to ensure the budgets are nonnegative.

+This process—called *optimization modeling*—often involves creativity and iteration.
+Real-world complexity requires you to rethink which objectives and constraints really matter, and you might consult domain experts to confirm whether your formulation makes sense.

+---

+## Application Areas and Their Optimization Goals

+Here, we'll look at three major application areas: Data Science, Machine Learning, and Sequential Decision-Making.
+Although each area uses optimization in a slightly different way, they all rely on choosing "best" parameters under certain objectives and constraints.

-1. Data science (e.g., statistical estimation, inverse problems)
+### 1. Data Science (e.g., Statistical Estimation, Inverse Problems)

-2. Machine learning (e.g., predictive modeling, generative modeling)
+Here the key idea is to estimate unknown parameters from noisy or incomplete data.
+For example, imagine a doctor reconstructing a 3D image from 2D X-ray slices.
+The main optimization formulation here tries to balance how well the model fits the observed data (such as a least-squares term) with various physical or regularization constraints (like smoothness or nonnegativity).
+The constraints we enforce often reflect real-world conditions, such as parameter ranges or physical laws that must be respected.

+### 2. Machine Learning (Predictive and Generative Modeling)

+Here the key idea is to learn a function or distribution from data.
+For a predictive model (like a classifier), the main objective is usually to minimize some loss function, such as classification error.
+For a generative model (like a Large Language Model), we aim to maximize the likelihood of observed data—for instance, by predicting the next token in a sequence.
+The constraints we enforce might include regularization or structural limits on the model architecture, ensuring it generalizes and remains computationally manageable.

-3. Sequential decision-making (e.g., control, bandits, reinforcement learning)
+### 3. Sequential Decision-Making (e.g., Control, Bandits, Reinforcement Learning)

+Here the key idea is to make a series of decisions over time, where each action influences future states and rewards.
+A classic example is a robot learning to walk by maximizing cumulative reward (distance walked without falling), subject to torque limits and physical laws.
+The main optimization formulation here tries to account for long-term consequences, often requiring techniques like dynamic programming or policy gradients.
+The constraints we enforce can involve real-time performance, safety boundaries, or resource limitations.

+---

+Despite their differences, these application areas all involve finding "best" parameters—whether "best" means most accurate predictions, most coherent outputs, or most effective long-term strategies.
+The art is in how you formulate your goals and constraints so that an algorithm can meaningfully address the problem.

 <!--